opendxl/opendxl-bootstrap-python/doc/sdk/installation.rst

 Prerequisites
 *************

-* Python 2.7.9 or higher installed within a Windows or Linux environment (Python 3 is not supported at this time)
+* Python 2.7.9 or higher in the Python 2.x series or Python 3.4.0 or higher in the Python 3.x series installed within a Windows or Linux environment.

 * The OpenDXL Python Client prerequisites must be satisfied